kintone-labs/kintone-nodejs-sdk/docs/reference/record.md

 # Record

-Provide functions of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), update the record status & assignees in the kintone app
+Provide manipulate functions on records: get, update, delete, update the record status & assignees in the kintone app

 ## Constructor